 What are the ravens made of?
 Bicycle Tires!
 Look for these giant sculptures at the north end of Whistler Golf Course.

 This is a great ride for beginners.
 I like to start from the village and ride WEST through the underpass to the Whistler Golf Course, then through Whistler Cay following the signs to Rainbow Park.
 There’s lots to do at the park — playground, picnic tables, swim in the lake.
 The trails loop and circle and you’ll have fun exploring these mostly flat rides.
-For a good description of easy family rides check out whistlerbikeguide.com

-For the more adventurous there are many mountain bike trails higher up the hillsides.
+Mountain Biking: for the more adventurous there are many mountain bike trails higher up the hillsides.
 They are colour-coded for difficulty.
 Check out the interactive trail map or just head out to Lost Lake and find the green signs.
 Couldn’t be easier … and if I can do them, then so can you !
 Trailforks has a great map – explore some new routes here: Trailforks – Whistler

 Whistler’s Hidden Gems Ride: When I take guests on a tour of the Valley Trail this is our route.
 I hope you enjoy it, too.